morinted/pysent/source/foss.md

 3. DRM and other methods to disallow redistribution of the product.

 4. Not allowed to redistribute modified copies.
+(GNU)

 	- Even if all other essentials are met, without this freedom, the software is not open-source.